Navigate permits, plans, audits, and training with ease, ensuring your operations meet all regulatory requirements efficiently.

 If you didn’t report last year, regulatory agencies are probably not expecting you to report this year either, so you likely haven't raised any red flags yet by missing the deadline.
 However, this doesn’t mean you should ignore your reporting obligations.
 Ensure you review your requirements carefully to determine if you need to report this year, and if so, take immediate action to comply.

-If you’ve never reported, first ensure that you are indeed required to report.
-Specific criteria determine who must report and who is exempt.
-Document your findings carefully, especially if you determine that reporting is not required.
-This documentation can serve as crucial evidence in case of any future audits or inquiries.
+If you’ve never reported, first ensure that you do have to report.
+Specific criteria determine who needs to report, and who's exempt.
+Document what you found out very carefully, especially if you determine that TRI reporting isn't required.
+This documentation can serve as crucial evidence in case of any future audits or inquiries, and we've seen this many times before!

-Facilities must report if they meet the following criteria:
+Facilities have to report if they meet the following:

 Whether you’ve determined that you need to report for the first time, or you've reported in the past and missed the deadline this year, it's time to get to work.
-Missing the TRI deadline is serious, but taking prompt and decisive action can help mitigate potential consequences.
-Here’s what you should do next:
+Missing the TRI deadline is serious, but taking quick action can help mitigate potential consequences.

-Consult with environmental legal counsel immediately to minimize the risk of penalties and fines, which can be substantial.
+You may want to consult with environmental legal counsel (immediately) to minimize the risk of penalties and fines, which can be substantial when it comes to EPCRA violations.
 An experienced attorney can guide you through the legalities and help develop a strategy to address your missed deadline.

-You might think this sounds overkill, but regulatory agencies take these matters seriously, and having expert legal advice can make a significant difference.
+You might think this sounds overkill, but regulatory agencies take these matters seriously, and having expert legal advice can make a significant difference!
+Sometimes it's not' needed, sometimes it's an absolute necessity, regardless, keep this is the back of your mind!

-Similarly, you'll need to take on the task of preparing your TRI report yourself.
+Similarly, you'll need to take on the task of preparing your TRI report yourself, kind of like needing a CPA for your taxes.
 If you're not confident in your ability to handle the process, it’s wise to seek help from a qualified TRI consultant.
 Missing the deadline and then submitting an incorrect report can significantly worsen your situation.

 With all kinds of materials to report and different types of reporting forms to decipher, now is probably not the time to go the DIY route.
 After all, TRI reporting takes time, and at this point, you don't have much to spare.
 Hiring an expert will cost you, but it's a worthwhile an investment in minimizing risk and protecting your business from further damage.

-Based on your legal counsel's advice, you can choose to submit the report as soon as it’s ready, regardless of the delay.
+You could choose to submit the report as soon as it’s ready, regardless of the delay.
 This approach involves completing and filing your report as quickly as possible to show that you are taking immediate steps to comply with the requirements.
-Prompt submission, even after the deadline, can demonstrate your proactive stance in addressing the oversight.
+Submission, even after the deadline, can demonstrate your proactive stance in addressing the oversight.

 Keep in mind that once you've submitted, you're at risk of a red flag being raised.
 A late report can signify a lack of preparation, which can in turn lead to increased scrutiny, more eyes on your report, and additional questions.
 For those reasons, you may want to consider the next option, either as an alternative or in addition to submitting your report right away.